Constructing a Toile

 No measurements are given for the pocket positions either, but here is what I typically do.
 For the lower pockets, draw a line about 3 graduated inches above the waist line, roughly following the angle of the waist.

-I make my pockets about 5 graduated inches long, and keep them roughly 1 inch from the buttons and from the side seam.
+I make my pockets about 5 graduated inches long, and keep them roughly 1 graduated inch from the buttons and from the side seam.
 Again, you’ll have to adjust these measurements to fit your own individual pattern.

 And that finally completes the waistcoat draft!
 If you’re stuck or need advice, please consider posting top down photos of your draft in the support forum so that others can benefit from your work as well.
 Or you can email the photos to me if you prefer.